 The Department of Religion and Philosophy operates as an integrated whole which includes both disciplines of philosophy and religious studies.
 As the only department in Hong Kong which combines religion with philosophy, our vision is to be an international powerhouse of research in interdisciplinary studies of religion and philosophy.
 According to QS University Subject Rankings 2019, for Theology, Divinity and Religion our ranking is #51-100 and for Philosophy our ranking is #101-150.
+According to same ranking in 2021, for Theology, Divinity and Religion our ranking is #100-120 and for Philosophy our ranking remains #101-150.
 Both of these two rankings show that we are on the right track to achieve our goal.

 Since RAE 2014, the Department has implemented more dynamic and research-based policies and practices to support faculty members in their research.
 The entire research team has been actively involved in research, either in his/her own field of interest or in collaborative research projects.
 A vibrant research environment is provided.
 This includes Department colloquia, internal research seminars, international conferences and symposia, and specially tailored workshops for junior staff and research students.